 The CEADs are concentrated in NYC, the major metros (Albany, Buffalo, Rochester, Syracuse), Long Island, and the Hudson Valley/Adirondack region.
 If you live in a rural county without nearby CEAD coverage, the Alzheimer's Association 24/7 helpline (1-800-272-3900) will connect you to: (a) the nearest CEAD via telehealth where the CEAD offers it; (b) your county AAA caregiver coordinator; (c) the regional Alzheimer's Association NY chapter for in-person support groups and care consultations; and (d) NY Connects (1-800-342-9871) for benefits navigation.

 Talk to a CEAD neurologist.
 The drug works only in MCI or mild dementia stage with confirmed amyloid pathology (PET or CSF).
 If your dad is past mild dementia, the drug is not indicated and can cause serious side effects (ARIA-E, ARIA-H).
-If he is in early stage, the question becomes: is he and the family willing to commit to bimonthly IV infusions plus serial MRI monitoring; what is the OOP cost given his Medicare/Medigap; and how does the 27% slowing of progression over 18 months translate into the family's quality-of-life calculus?
+If he is in early stage, the question becomes: is he and the family willing to commit to bimonthly IV infusions plus serial MRI monitoring; what is the OOP cost given his Medicare/Medigap; and how does the modest slowing of progression seen in the trials translate into the family's quality-of-life calculus?

 The Alzheimer's Association 24/7 helpline (1-800-272-3900) provides interpreter services in 200+ languages, including Spanish.
 The Hudson Valley chapter has a dedicated Spanish-language helpline scheduling line.
 Several CEADs (Columbia, Montefiore, NYU Langone, SUNY Downstate, Stony Brook) have Spanish-speaking neurologists and care coordinators.
 NY Connects (1-800-342-9871) provides interpreter services.
 Bilingual support groups operate through Alzheimer's Association NY chapters and several ADCSI grantees serving Latino communities in the Bronx, Queens, and Western NY.